okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 If you do not return any value for that `errorCauses` object, but deny the user's registration attempt via the `commands` object in your response to Okta, the following generic message is displayed to the end user: "Registration cannot be completed at this time".

-> **Note:** If you include an error object in your response, or if the request times out without a response, no commands will be executed and the registration will fail.
+> **Note:** If you include an error object in your response, no commands will be executed and the registration will fail.
 This holds true even if the top-level `errorSummary` and the `errorCauses` objects are omitted.

+## Timeout behavior

+If there is a response timeout after receiving the Okta request, the Okta process flow stops and registration is denied.
+The following message appears: "There was an error creating your account.
+Please try registering again".

 ## Sample JSON Payload of Request